 The War of 1812 was a bizarre episode in U.S. History.
 Both nations went into the war with few clear objectives.
 Neither were prepared.
 The campaigns are a litany of tragic, botched efforts resulting in pointless bloodshed.
 And in the end, everything returning to status quo ante bellum, that is, as they were prior to the war.

 It raises the question, “Why did we fight?”
 That large topic is not the subject of this post.
-I’ll simply say (and perhaps will go more in depth on the matter in a future post) that the war had more to do with western territory than anything else, setting up a pattern for all U.S. wars in the 19th century.
-It irks me when historians focus on the issue of sovereignty on the high seas and refer the War of 1812 as the “Second War of Independence.”
+I’ll simply say that the war clearly had more to do with western territory than anything else, setting up a pattern for all U.S. wars in the 19th century.
+The traditional interpretation which many of us were taught focuses on the issue of sovereignty on the high seas and the notion of the War of 1812 as the “Second War of Independence.”
+This misses the point.
 We had our independence.
 Our independence was not incomplete nor was it in jeopardy.
-If shipping rights were the issue then why did both nations devote so many resources to land campaigns focusing almost exclusively on our western frontier?…But, I digress.
+If shipping rights were the issue then why did both nations devote so many resources to land campaigns focusing almost exclusively on our western frontier?

 By the summer of 1814, two years into the war, the United States was in trouble.
 There had been numerous bungled attempts to invade Canada (the objective seemingly to occupy what is now eastern Ontario…though I’m not sure that objective was ever really understood or articulated by American leaders).
 There had been a successful campaign under Major General William Henry Harrison in Canada, but unfortunately the War Department refused to fully support it.
 Harrison therefore gave his resignation and his success came to nothing.